Diagnostic Center, Southern California

 Andrea Abrishami is an education specialist at the Diagnostic Center, Southern California.
 She holds an M.A. in Special Education from California State University, Los Angeles.
 Since 2005 Andrea has served students of all ages with mild to moderate support needs in a variety of settings.
 She comes with extensive experience in developing and implementing programs that address the social emotional and academic needs of all learners.
 Areas of expertise include educational programming and instructional techniques for students with mild to moderate support needs, positive behavior supports and supporting struggling readers across academic settings.

-Heather Barakat, Ed.D., BCASE, Education Specialist
+Heather Barakat, Ed.D., Education Specialist

 Heather DeFelice, M.S., CCC-SLP, Speech-Language Pathologist

-Heather DeFelice is a speech-language pathologist at the Diagnostic Center, Southern California.
+Heather DeFelice is a speech-language pathologist (SLP) at the Diagnostic Center, Southern California.
 She earned her M.S. in Communicative Disorders from University of Wisconsin-Madison.
 Heather holds California state licensure in speech-language pathology and the Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
 She also earned an Assistive Technology Applications certificate through California State University, Northridge (CSUN) and has extensive experience working with children in public schools as well as in augmentative and alternative communication (AAC) camp settings.
 Areas of expertise include AAC, autism, and students with extensive support needs.

 Melissa Gardner, M.S., CCC-SLP, Speech-Language Pathologist